octabytes/blog/content/posts/logto/how-to-expose-meetrics-endpoint-from-keycloak/index.md

 ---
-draft: true
+draft: false
 title: "How To Expose Metrics Endpoint From Keycloak"
-date: "2024-02-05"
+date: "2024-11-20"
-description: "Monitoring and tracking the performance and health of your Keycloak server is important for maintaining an identity management system.
-One way to achieve this is by exposing a metrics endpoint from Keycloak.
-Let's see how to expose the metrics endpoint from Keycloak.
-Before we start, ensure you have"
-tags: []
+description: "Learn how to monitor and track Keycloak server performance by exposing a metrics endpoint using the Metrics SPI.
+This guide covers downloading, installing, and configuring the Metrics SPI jar, and accessing the metrics endpoint for effective monitoring."
+tags: [keycloak, metrics, spi, monitoring, server-performance, identity-management, metrics-endpoint, keycloak-configuration]
-categories: [Identity and access management]
+categories: [Development, Identity and access management]
 cover:
   image: images/cover.png
   caption: "How To Expose Metrics Endpoint From Keycloak"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-Monitoring and tracking the performance and health of your [Keycloak](https://octabyte.io/open-source/keycloak?ref=blog.octabyte.io) server is important for maintaining an identity management system.
+Monitoring and tracking the performance and health of your [Keycloak](https://octabyte.io/development/identity-and-access-management/keycloak) server is important for maintaining an identity management system.
 One way to achieve this is by exposing a metrics endpoint from Keycloak.
 Let's see how to expose the metrics endpoint from Keycloak.
-Before we start, ensure you have deployed Keycloak, we will be self\-hosting it on [OctaByte](https://octabyte.io/open-source/keycloak?ref=blog.octabyte.io).
+Before we start, ensure you have deployed Keycloak, we will be self\-hosting it on [OctaByte](https://octabyte.io/development/identity-and-access-management/keycloak).

 ## Downloading \& Installing Metics SPI